hhphu/InfoSec/Projects/TryHackMe/attacking-defending-aws/attacking-defending-serverless/lambda-data-exfiltration.md

 ## Analyze Lambda functions
 Let's go over what we've done so far.
 We need to target `download-images` lambda function which is configured in a targeted VPC that has full permission over the interested S3 bucket.
-Since we have `FullLambdaAccess` permission on the 'list-images` function, we can leverage that to change the code in `donwload-images` function.
+Since we have `AWSLambda_FullAccess` permission on the 'list-images` function, we can leverage that to change the code in `donwload-images` function.
 We can analyze both functions by downloading them:

 ```bash